There are certain features you need in a dash cam.

 What Is A Loop Recording Dash Cam?

 A loop recording dash cam is one with a loop recording feature.
 This feature allows for continuous recording even when the SD memory card is full, by overwriting older files.
+Of all the dash cam pros and cons, this feature is one of the most important advantages for many users.

 How Loop Recording Works